 First, review our programs or speak with a staff member to determine which LL.M. program you want to apply to.
 Then, start your application and gather all the necessary documents.
 Applicants can apply through our online application portal, or through LSAC.
-We are now accepting applications for the Spring 2021 semester (starting January 2021) and Fall 2021 semester (starting late August 2021).
+We are now accepting applications for the Fall 2021 semester (starting late August 2021) and Spring 2022 semester (starting January 2022).

 2) How do I use the online application portal?

 Please note: After you create and submit the application, when you log in to the portal, you will see an application checklist showing which supporting materials are still needed.
 You do not need to have all supporting materials available to submit the application or upload other documents.
 Once all supporting materials are included, the Admissions Committee can review the application.

 We accept applications on a rolling basis until each class is full.
 We offer semesters starting in August (Fall semester) and January (Spring semester).
 Applications received earlier in the cycle receive priority consideration for admission and scholarships.

 Applications received after the deadline will be considered if space is available in the program.

 4) What documents do I need for the application process?

 Below are the documents candidates need to submit to be considered for admission.
 If a candidate applies through our online application portal, the candidate will upload documents themselves (PDFs preferred).
 If a candidate applies via LSAC, they need to comply with LSAC requirements regarding documentation.
 If you have further question about these documents, please contact our office.

 5) Do you accept electronic versions of documents?